jackson-mumper/jackson-mumper.github.io/rosgen/rosgen.md

 However, my calculated value for sinuosity was only 1.00, much lower than the expected minimum value of 1.2 for a stream of this type.
 While I initially thought this meant my stream could not be classified using the RCS, further inspection reveals that Kasprak found a sinuosity value of 1.15, which while higher than my value, is also below the threshold.
 Kasprak proceeds to classify the stream as type C anyway, ignoring the slight deviation.
 Because of this, I have also proceeded with a type C classification for this analysis.

-The variable that ultimately led to our different results was slope, for which Kasprak likely the result of my inexperience with river digitization.
-By drawing the river banks based solely on the slope and relief maps, I often found myself unsure of where these lines were in the landscape.
-This introduced a lot of noise into the data, affecting where the river appeared to be on the map, as well as the final longitudinal profile.
+The variable that ultimately led to our different results was slope.
+This may have been the result of my inexperience with river digitization.
+By drawing the river banks based solely on the slope and relief maps, I often found myself unsure of how my lines related to the underlying landscape.
+This introduced a lot of noise into the data, affecting the rivers final location on the map, as well as the final longitudinal profile.
 The longitudinal profile, as well as a cross sectional profile of the river, are found below.

 ![longprofile](/assets/longprofile.png)
 ![cross](/assets/cross_sectional.png)